codefresh-io/docs.codefresh.io/_docs/installation/installation-options.md

 Codefresh supports SaaS (Software as a Service) and on-premises deployment options for its platform.

-Both deployment models provide seamless integration and support for Codefresh pipelines for CI (continuous integration) and Codefresh GitOps for Argo CD applications, as standalone modules or co-existing side-by-side.
+Both deployment options provide seamless integration and support for Codefresh pipelines for CI (continuous integration) and Codefresh GitOps for Argo CD applications, as standalone modules, or co-existing side-by-side.

 In addition to other components, Codefresh Runtimes are pivotal components within the modules.
-Codefresh pipelines and GitOps support different types of Runtimes, as you can see in the SaaS and on-premises platform architectures sections that follow.
+Codefresh pipelines and Codefresh GitOps support different types of Runtimes, as described in the SaaS and on-premises platform architecture sections that follow.

-Note that both deployment options are compliant with [SOC2 - Type2](https://us.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc2report){:target="\_blank"}.
+Both deployment options are compliant with [SOC2 - Type2](https://us.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc2report){:target="\_blank"}.

 {% include image.html
   lightbox="true"